adriel-tech/adriel-tech.github.io/_posts/2024-1-10-My-FreeBSD-wishlist-2024.md

 Users could install and use their favorite jail manager but we should have a more user friendly interface to access what the operating system already allows us to do.
 I know above I started with reducing the base OS but one of the selling points of FreeBSD is the complete OS being a comprehensive kernel and user land built together.
-Tighter user land intigration with cool kernel features is something we want across the board.
+Tighter user land integration with cool kernel features is something we want across the board.

 jailctl?